 The variable area flow measurement technique is one of the oldest known and widely-recognized flow measurement principles.
 As such, variable area flowmeters, sometimes also known as rotameters, have one of the largest install bases of any flow measurement technology that is being sold today.
 Key advantages of this technology are that it is reliable, easy to install, and easy to read.
 These meters are also commonly chosen because the measurement technique is mechanical in nature and may be deployed in situations where there is no power available.

-Since the variable-area flowmeter relies on gravity, it must be installed vertically with the flow tube perpendicular to the base When vertical installation is not possible, a spring loading the float withing the tube can be constructed so it has flexible installation.
+Since the variable-area flowmeter relies on gravity, it must be installed vertically with the flow tube perpendicular to the base When the vertical installation is not possible, a spring loading the float within the tube wall can be constructed so it has flexible installation.

 Have questions about our VA Meters?
 Contact the experts at SmartMeasurement today!